josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 This section shows you how to organize the crisis center to conform to the following recommended pattern for Angular applications:

-*   Each feature area resides in its own folder
+*   Each feature area resides in an associated folder
-*   Each feature has its own Angular feature module
+*   Each feature has an associated Angular feature module
-*   Each area has its own area root component
+*   Each area has an associated area root component
-*   Each area root component has its own router outlet and child routes
+*   Each area root component has an associated router outlet and child routes
 *   Feature area routes rarely \(if ever\) cross with routes of other features

 If your application had many feature areas, the component trees might consist of multiple components for those features, each with branches of other, related, components.